DN-debug/peux-os-sitebuild/src/pages/blog/update-procedure.md

 1. Go to [Pacman Mirrorlist Generator](https://archlinux.org/mirrorlist/) website and select the country of your choice then generate the mirrorlist.

 2. Launch the terminal, then open the '**/etc/pacman.d/mirrorlist**' file with root privileges in the text editor of your choice.
-For example, if I want to use leafpad, I'd type: "**sudo leafpad /etc/pacman.d/mirrorlist**" or "**kate /etc/pacman.d/mirrorlist**".
+For example, if I want to use leafpad, I'd type: "**sudo leafpad /etc/pacman.d/mirrorlist**" or to use kate, I'd type "**kate /etc/pacman.d/mirrorlist**".

 3. Remove the contents of the **mirrorlist** file and paste the newly generated mirrorlist from Step 1 into this file.
 Remove the hashes "#" in front of the lines that says "**Server**".
 Save and exit.

+4. Now in the terminal, we will update the database and install the package "archlinux-keyring" using the command : "**sudo pacman -Sy archlinux-keyring**".

+5. Once done, populate the keys using the command : "**sudo pacman-key --populate archlinux**", followed by "**sudo pacman -Syy**".

+6. Now you should be good to go, run "**sudo pacman -Syu**" to upgrade the system.